bcu001/rust-free-set/README.md

-# set to set your hand back on html js css
+# sets to set your hand back on pure ( html js css )